Delicious Creamy Red Beans and Rice

 Then you will stir in your red beans, chicken stock, bay leaf (if desired–I didn’t have one so I left it out, and mine was still good!), and andouille sausage (cut into bite-size pieces).

 To enjoy this delicious New Orleans classic, ladle the red beans over the rice.
-Top with a little bit of hot sauce, if you like feel like spicing things up!
+Top with a little bit of hot sauce if you like feel like spicing things up!
 (I love hot sauce!!
 My favorite–for flavor and heat–is El Yucateco Chili Habenero hot sauce.)

 This recipe makes delicious creamy red beans and rice!
 If you like it spicy, add a teaspoon or two of your favorite hot sauce and use spicy Cajun sausage.
 If you like it mild, simply use mild sausage instead.